 The Language Legacies grant program supports documentation and revitalization efforts throughout the world.
 It is open to community members and researchers from any country.
 An academic degree is not required, but the application must provide evidence that the applicant can achieve the stated goals.
 Grants are for one year and average around $2,500 (US).
 Please see our Language Legacies Main Page for more details.
 The call for proposals cycle normally runs during the months of January through March of each year.

 Applicants may be chosen to receive special recognition through awards within the Language Legacies grant program.
 Currently, this is limited to MKARL Designation and also funding for phonetics-based projects from the International Phonetics Association..

 Click a year to view Language Legacies Grant recipients for that year.

 Native Voices Endowment

 ELF provides grants for eligible languages through the Native Voices Endowment: A Lewis & Clark Expedition Bicentennial Legacy.
 These funds come from the Lewis and Clark Bicentennial Council, which received the revenues from the U.S. Mint's sale of the Lewis and Clark 2004 Commemorative Coin.
 Grants through this program are available to members of the Native American tribes that came in contact with the Lewis and Clark Expedition between 1803-1806.

-Grants are available for work on documentation and revitalization of the languages of these tribes (see below for list of eligible tribes and languages).
+Grants are available for work on documentation and revitalization of these languages.
 Applicants (Principal Investigators) must be enrolled tribal members or employees of tribal colleges.
 Scholarships for academic work in linguistics or a Native language, or for Master/Apprentice programs are also available for tribal members.

 To learn more about the Lewis and Clark Bicentennial, please visit lewisandclark200.org.